Anti-tank dog: Deployment by the Soviet Union

-Another serious training mistake was revealed later; the Soviets used their own diesel engine tanks to train the dogs rather than German tanks which had gasoline engines.
-As the dogs relied on their acute sense of smell, the dogs sought out familiar Soviet tanks instead of strange-smelling German tanks.
+Another serious training mistake was revealed later; the Soviets had used their own diesel engine tanks to train the dogs rather than German tanks which had gasoline engines.
+As the dogs relied on their acute sense of smell, they wound up seeking out familiar Soviet tanks instead of the strange-smelling German tanks.

 The efficacy of using anti-tank dogs in World War II remains uncertain.
 There are claims by the Soviet sources that around 300 German tanks were damaged by Soviet anti-tank dogs.
 This claim was considered propaganda by many Russian historians who believed it was meant to justify the dog training program.
-There are, however, documented claims of individual successes of the program, with the number of damaged tanks usually being within a dozen.
-For example, at the front of the 160th Infantry Division near Hlukhiv, six dogs had damaged five German tanks; near the airport of Stalingrad, anti-tank dogs destroyed 13 tanks.
-At the Battle of Kursk, 16 dogs disabled 12 German tanks which had broken through the Soviet lines of defence near Tamarovka, Bykovo.
+There are, however, documented claims of individual successes of the program, with the number of damaged tanks in such events being usually about a dozen.
+For example, at the front of the 160th Infantry Division near Hlukhiv, six dogs damaged five German tanks.
+Near the airport of Stalingrad, anti-tank dogs destroyed 13 tanks.
+At the Battle of Kursk, 16 dogs disabled 12 German tanks that had broken through the Soviet lines of defence near Tamarovka, Bykovo.

 The German forces knew about the Soviet dogs from 1941 onwards, and so took measures to defend against them.
-An armored vehicle's top-mounted machine gun proved ineffective due to the relatively small size of the attackers as the dogs were too low to the ground and because of the dogs' speed and the difficulty in spotting them.
+Armored vehicles' top-mounted machine guns proved ineffective due to the relatively small size of the attackers, as the dogs were too low to the ground and because of the dogs' speed and the difficulty in spotting them.
 Consequently, every German soldier received orders to shoot any dog in combat areas.

 After 1942, the use of anti-tank dogs by the Red Army rapidly declined, and training schools were redirected to producing the more needed mine-seeking and delivery dogs.
 However, training of anti-tank dogs continued after World War II, until June 1996.

 Use by other countries

-The Imperial Japanese Army received about 25,000 dogs from their ally Germany and organized several dog training schools in Japan, and one in China at Nanjing.
+The Imperial Japanese Army received about 25,000 dogs from their ally Germany and organized several dog training schools in Japan and one in Nanjing, China.
 In 1943, U.S. forces considered using armed dogs against fortifications.
 The aim was for a dog to run into a bunker carrying a bomb, which would then be detonated by a timer.
 Dogs in this secret program were trained at Fort Belvoir.
 The dogs, called "demolition wolves", were taught to run to a bunker, enter it, and sit while waiting for a simulated explosion.
 Each dog carried a bomb strapped to its body in canvas pouches, as with the Russian method.
-The program was terminated on 17 December 1943 out of safety concerns.
-During the training, dogs often returned to the senders without entering the bunker or waiting there for supposed period of time which would have caused friendly casualties in a live fire situation.
-It was feared that in the actual battle, dogs would return much more often, scared by enemy fire.
+The program was terminated on 17 December 1943 due to safety concerns.
+During the training, dogs often returned to the senders without entering the bunker or waiting there for insufficient periods of time, which would have caused friendly casualties in a live fire situation.
+It was feared that in an actual battle, dogs would return much more often, scared by enemy fire.
 Attempts to continue the program in 1944 and 1945 failed.

 In 2005, insurgents attempted to use a bomb-equipped dog during the Iraq War.
 The dog was detonated without inflicting damage.